-Help Wanted: Kate Middleton Is ISO A New Private Secretary
+Help Wanted: Kate Middleton Is In Search Of A New Private Secretary

-Perhaps the job of a lifetime is being offered in the United Kingdom, and it’s an opening for Kate Middleton’s Private Secretary.
+Perhaps the job of a lifetime is being offered in the United Kingdom, and it’s an opening for Kate Middleton’s private secretary.
 Ever dreamed of shooting the Duchess of Cambridge a text message?
 Well, someone out there is going to get paid to do that very thing.
 Princess Kate’s current personal secretary is leaving the position to get married (and yes, the Duchess of Cambridge and Prince William will be in attendance), and resumes or CVs are being accepted right now.

-The Duchess of Cambridge’s Private Secretary will keep track of appointments and all of the little details, but won’t be responsible for keeping track of Princess Charlotte and Prince George, as there is a nanny for that gig, says the Inquisitr.
-That’s probably a good thing, because even though she is adorable, Kate Middleton says that Princess Charlotte is feisty, and can be a handful.
+The Duchess of Cambridge’s private secretary will keep track of appointments and all of the little details, but won’t be responsible for keeping track of Princess Charlotte and Prince George, as there is a nanny for that gig, says the Inquisitr.
+That’s probably a good thing, because even though she is adorable, Kate Middleton says that Princess Charlotte is feisty and can be a handful.

 I would like to apologize to my lovely followers for being gone so long I had 2 major deaths in my family but I am back to posting daily I promise.